annotorious/project-website-source/content/annotorious/plugins.md

 ## [Tilted Box Drawing Tool](https://github.com/recogito/recogito-client-plugins/tree/main/packages/annotorious-tilted-box)

-A plugin that adds a new drawing tool to Annotorious or Annotorious OpenSeadragon: the __Tilted Box__.
+A plugin that adds a new drawing tool to Annotorious and Annotorious OpenSeadragon: the __Tilted Box__.
 Draw a rectangle with arbitrary rotation with only two clicks.